Google Chrome desktop download page

 Google Chrome begins to update

-After the update has been installed—or if it’s been waiting for a few days—click “Relaunch” to finish the update process.
+After the update has been installed---or if it's been waiting for a few days---click "Relaunch" to finish the update process.

-Warning: Make sure you save anything you’re working on in any open tabs.
-Chrome reopens the open tabs after the relaunch but doesn’t save any of the data contained in them.
+Make sure you save anything you're working on in any open tabs.
+Chrome reopens the open tabs after the relaunch but doesn't save any of the data contained in them.

 If you’d rather wait to restart Chrome and finish up the work you’re doing, close the About Google Chrome tab.
 Chrome will install the update the next time you close and reopen it.

-When you relaunch Chrome, and the update finally finishes installing, head back to chrome://settings/help and verify you’re running the latest version of Chrome.
-Chrome will say “Google Chrome is up to date” if you’ve already installed the latest updates.
+and verify you're running the latest version of Chrome.
+Chrome will say "Google Chrome is up to date" if you've already installed the latest updates.

 Chrome is now up to date with the most recent version